-Carole A. Feuerman is recognized as a pioneering figure in the world of hyperrealist sculpture, which emerged around 1970 in relation to photorealist painting.
-Together with Duane Hanson and John De Andrea, her contemporaries, she was one of the three leaders that started the movement by making life like sculptures that portray their models precisely.
-While Hanson used uniforms and props to achieve a Pop Art irony, and De Andrea continues to explore the love relationships of men and women, Feuerman’s sculptures have always visualized a natural beauty and a sense of inner peace.
-Dubbed ‘the reigning doyenne of super-realism’ by art historian John Spike, Feuerman has solidified her place in art history.
+Carole A. Feuerman is recognized as a pioneering figure in the world of hyperrealistic sculpture.
+Together with Duane Hanson and John De Andrea, Feuerman is one of the three artists that started the Hyperrealism movement in the late seventies by making sculptures portraying their models in a life-like manner.
+Dubbed ‘the reigning doyenne of super-realism’ by art historian John T. Spike, Feuerman has solidified her place in art history.

 Feuerman’s prolific career spans over four decades and four continents.
 Through her sculptures, she creates visual manifestations of the stories she decides to tell: of strength, survival, balance.
 She seeks to connect with her viewers on an intuitive level, evoking emotion and engagement.
 It is often the viewer’s participation, or the object/viewer relationship, that completes her stories.
 She has produced a rich body of work in the studio and the public realm.
 By combining conventional sculptural materials of steel, bronze, and resin, with more unconventional media like water, sound, and video, she creates hybrid works of intricate energy and psychology.

 She has taught, lectured, and given workshops at the Metropolitan Museum of Art, the Solomon Guggenheim Museum, Columbia University, and Grounds for Sculpture.
 In 2011, she founded the Carole A. Feuerman Sculpture Foundation.